ShisatoYano/ReadingLog_CrackingTheCodingInterview/README.md

 * [HackerRank](https://www.hackerrank.com/)
 This is a service which can give a score to a software engineer's skills and realize an appropriate recruitment.
 An engineer can prove his own skills by taking more than 4000 free published tests which is called "Code challenge".

+* SDETs(Software design engineers in test)
+* If, like many candidates, you are hoping to apply to an SDET position as the "easy" way into a company, be aware that many candidates find it very difficult to move from an SDET position to a dev position.
+* Make sure to keep your coding and algorithms skills very sharp if you hope to make this move, and try to switch within one to two years.
+* Never let your coding skills atrophy.